-Borrowing costs capitalized in property, plant and equipment amounted to EUR 205k in the fiscal year (previous year: EUR 828k).
-Capitalized interest is based on an interest rate of 3.95 % through September 2015, and of 5.80 % from October 2015.
+No borrowing costs were capitalized in property, plant and equipment in the fiscal year (previous year: EUR 205k).

-There were contractual commitments to acquire property, plant and equipment of EUR 1,615k as of the reporting date (31 December 2014: EUR 12,434k).
+There were contractual commitments to acquire property, plant and equipment of EUR 2,702k as of the reporting date (31 December 2015: EUR 1,615k).

-Property, plant and equipment under finance leases contains rented buildings with a net carrying amount of EUR 1,512k (31 December 2014: EUR 1,469k) and furniture and fixtures with a net carrying amount of EUR 645k (31 December 2014: EUR 285k).
+Property, plant and equipment under finance leases contains rented buildings with a net carrying amount of EUR 1,412k (31 December 2015: EUR 1,512k) and furniture and fixtures with a net carrying amount of EUR 16k (31 December 2015: EUR 645k).
 The corresponding lease liabilities are explained under finance liabilities to third parties (note 4.13).